 The LSS is the only subsystem in IDEFIX that has knowledge about the rotational wheel and leg position and thereby the rover pose.
-This is important on-board information (see Table 3) for other subsystems: the navigation benefits from the wheel odometry and the sun alignment needs knowledge about the rover pose.
-The driven distance and yaw angle serve as wheel odometry for operation purposes and the navigation subsystem, combined with the given time stamps.
-The orientation and height, which are both calculated relative to a reference plane, assist the sun alignment to have additional knowledge about the rover positioning.
+This is important on-board information (see Table $\hat{3}$) for other subsystems: the navigation benefits from the wheel odometry and the sun alignment needs knowledge about the rover pose.
+The driven distance and yaw angle serve as wheel odometry for operation purposes and the navigation subsystem, combined with the given time stamps. orientation and height, which are both calculated relative to a reference plane, assist the sun alignment to have additional knowledge about the rover positioning.
 The motor blockage, system state and system condition are flags that indicate the status of the LSS to inform what the LSS is currently able to perform.
 For the characterization of the LSS, it is very important to tune the FDIR algorithms within the LOCO-SW properly so that these flags are reliable.
 Finally, the leg angles inform about the current leg positioning, e.g. to know if the single legs reached their target position during the uprighting sequence.

-In order to validate these direct kinematic calculations, tests were performed on a prototype rover and in simulation [9][4].
-They showed that the rover height and orientation, relative to Table 3: Content of the housekeeping packet containing the direct kinematics and system state.
+In order to validate these direct kinematic calculations, tests were performed on a prototype rover and in simulation [8][11].
+They showed that the rover height and orientation relatively to a reference plane are very reliable.
+So is the driven relative distance since the start of a command, not considering the wheel slip in the widely unknown environment of Phobos.